hendricks98/sortingTypes/README.md

   	* Basic sort, iterate through the entire array finding the minimum, swapping with the first element if found
   	* Diplays an array with 100 integers ranging from 1-100
   	* Prints a sorted array, using a selection sort
-  	* Diplays analytics on the sort time
+  	* Displays analytics on the sort time